Annealing (materials science)

 In metallurgy and materials science, annealing is a heat treatment that alters the physical and sometimes chemical properties of a material to increase its ductility and reduce its hardness, making it more workable.
 It involves heating a material above its recrystallization temperature, maintaining a suitable temperature for an appropriate amount of time and then cooling.

 In annealing, atoms migrate in the crystal lattice and the number of dislocations decreases, leading to a change in ductility and hardness.
 As the material cools it recrystallizes.
 For many alloys, including carbon steel, the crystal grain size and phase composition, which ultimately determine the material properties, are dependent on the heating rate and cooling rate.
 Hot working or cold working after the annealing process alters the metal structure, so further heat treatments may be used to achieve the properties required.
 With knowledge of the composition and phase diagram, heat treatment can be used to adjust from harder and more brittle to softer and more ductile.

 In the case of ferrous metals, such as steel, annealing is performed by heating the material (generally until glowing) for a while and then slowly letting it cool to room temperature in still air.
 Copper, silver and brass can be either cooled slowly in air, or quickly by quenching in water.
 In this fashion, the metal is softened and prepared for further work such as shaping, stamping, or forming.

+Many other materials, including glass and plastic films, use annealing to improve the finished properties.

 Thermodynamics

 Annealing occurs by the diffusion of atoms within a solid material, so that the material progresses towards its equilibrium state.
 Heat increases the rate of diffusion by providing the energy needed to break bonds.
 The movement of atoms has the effect of redistributing and eradicating the dislocations in metals and (to a lesser extent) in ceramics.
 This alteration to existing dislocations allows a metal object to deform more easily, increasing its ductility.

 The amount of process-initiating Gibbs free energy in a deformed metal is also reduced by the annealing process.
 In practice and industry, this reduction of Gibbs free energy is termed stress relief.

 The relief of internal stresses is a thermodynamically spontaneous process; however, at room temperatures, it is a very slow process.
 The high temperatures at which annealing occurs serve to accelerate this process.

 The reaction that facilitates returning the cold-worked metal to its stress-free state has many reaction pathways, mostly involving the elimination of lattice vacancy gradients within the body of the metal.
 The creation of lattice vacancies is governed by the Arrhenius equation, and the migration/diffusion of lattice vacancies are governed by Fick's laws of diffusion.

-In steel, there is a decarburation mechanism that can be described as three distinct events: the reaction at the steel surface, the interstitial diffusion of carbon atoms and the dissolution of carbides within the steel.
+In steel, there is a decarburization mechanism that can be described as three distinct events: the reaction at the steel surface, the interstitial diffusion of carbon atoms and the dissolution of carbides within the steel.